CarterLevinson/sleek/content/about.md

 title = "About"
 template = "about.html"
 +++
-Sleek is a simple, stylish and minimalistic theme for your next Zola webpage or blog.
+Sleek is a simple, minimalist and  stylish theme for your next Zola webpage or blog.

-## Usage
+# Installation

-## Configuration
+# Configuration
-## Author
+# Author